Back to Menu

 - the purchase of items direct from producers at the new government-sponsored Craft Centre on the outskirts of Taroudant within walking distance of the ecolodge.
 This opened in 2020.
 The units are rent-free and the craftsmen can maximize their profits because you buy direct.
 Their little units act as both a shop and a workshop.

-- the purchase of items from our small shop in the reception area – buying cards or posters (mostly by famous landscape artist Alan Cotton) or an electronic cookery book produced by our chefs for which a donation is made towards your chosen community project(s).
+- the purchase of items from our small shop in the reception area – buying cards or posters (by famous landscape artist Alan Cotton or by Robert O’ Keefe) or an electronic cookery book produced by our chefs for which a donation is made towards your chosen community project(s).

 - donating clothes, medical supplies or spectacles.
 We take clothes to the orphanage, the street children project and to remote villages in the mountains.
 If we have a surplus, we make donations of clothes and medical supplies via the Rotary Club Taroudant who have links with local doctors, opticians and different communities to us.